These Apps have all MOI subjects needed pass your board

 11. 1-15 What are the weapon safety status of the M4 and m16 series weapons?

 A. 1.
-Green, the weapon’s magazine is removed, its chamber is empty, its bolt is locked open or forward, and the selector is set to SAFE
+Green, no magazine, empty chamber, bolt is locked, and the selector is set to SAFE.

-2. Amber, A magazine is locked into the magazine well of the weapon, the bolt is forward on an EMPTY chamber, the ejection port cover should be CLOSED, and the selector should be set to SAFE
+2. Amber, magazine is locked, bolt forward on EMPTY chamber, ejection port cover CLOSED, and selector on SAFE.

-3. Red, The weapon’s magazine is inserted, a round is in the chamber, the bolt is forward and locked, the ejection port cover is closed, and the selector is set to SAFE
+3. Red, magazine inserted, round in chamber, bolt forward and locked, ejection port cover closed, selector set to SAFE.

 12. 1-22 What is weapons control status?

-A. a tactical method of fire control given by a leader that incorporates the tactical situation, rules of engagement for the area of operations, and expected or anticipated enemy contact
+A. a tactical method of fire control given by a leader for the area of operations, and expected or anticipated enemy contact.

 13. 1-23 table 1-2 What are the weapons control status?